cs123tas/labs/lab03/README.md

 Now, you are ready to implement the `static Scene::parse()` method in our project code.

 ### What `Scene::parse()` should do
-When a scene file is opened, the support code (in `loadSceneviewSceneFromParser()` method in `SupportCanvas3D` class) instantiates a new `SceneviewScene` (a subclass of`Scene`) and calls the static `cene::parse()` method, passing the newly created `SceneviewScene` and an instance of the `CS123ISceneParser`.
+When a scene file is opened, the support code (in `loadSceneviewSceneFromParser()` method in `SupportCanvas3D` class) instantiates a new `SceneviewScene` (a subclass of`Scene`) and calls the static `Scene::parse()` method, passing the newly created `SceneviewScene` and an instance of the `CS123ISceneParser`.
 At this point, the support code has already parsed the xml scene file, so you may assume that you can get all the necessary information in the scene file from the `CS123ISceneParser` instance.
 For instance, you can get the root node of the scene graph using `parser->getRootNode()`.
 Refer to `CS123SceneData.h`to learn how our projects represent scene data.

 In `Scene::parse()`, you should set up the global data for the scene, as well as the lighting.
 You should also traverse the parse tree and add all the objects in the parse tree to your scene.
 You do not need to set up the camera in this method; this is already handled for you in the support code.